-The foundations of TYPF were laid with the realization that across urban, rural, socio-economic and cultural differences, young people in different phases of their lives have a strong capacity to understand and engage with issues that matter to them.
+The foundations of The YP Foundation were laid with the realization that young people across all cross- sections of society have a strong, but undermined capacity to engage with issues that matter to them.

 A comprehensive history of the organisation, the origins, evolution and impact of our programmes, and the early programmes in TYPF can be found here: